Password Boss Review 2026: An Underdog Password Management Solution

 Bonus features

-In addition to the above features, Password Boss has a Secure Notes function that can be really beneficial for storing private information and keeping it that way.
-We head to the Secure Notes tab to get started.
 We could choose from various specific information types to store, such as a driver’s license or prescription details, or we could just do a basic note.
 It’s a handy feature to keep secure information accessible but still locked down tight.

-Password Boss secure note feature
+Password Boss secure notes tab

 It probably goes without saying, but privacy is really important in a password manager.
 You’re essentially trusting this company with some of the most important personal data you have, so you want to make sure that the password manager you choose won’t misuse or misplace your information.